brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ## `UserCreated`

-### Event, Mail, Notification?
+### Event, Mail or Notification?

 ^ Two more examples.
-Does this class mean a user was created, an event; or does it represent the mail that's sent out when that event happens, or maybe it's the name of a notification?
+Does this class mean a user was created, an event;

+^ or does it represent the mail that's sent out when that event happens,

+^ or maybe it's the name of a notification?

 ---